 It’s never as simple as you think it’s going to be, is it?

-You want to install a patio in your landscape.
+You want to install a dry set flagstone patio or wed laid in your landscape.
 And after much deliberation, you’ve finally chosen where you want to locate it!

 But then you need to decide how large the patio will be.
 Then you have to choose what material you’ll use to build it.
 Let’s say you’ve chosen natural stone — like bluestone, flagstone or another stone native to New York and Connecticut.

 Think you’re finished with all your decisions?
 Nope!
 Because now it’s time to decide whether to use dry or wet construction.
-The choice between dry-laid stone and wet-laid stone, regardless of the material you select to make up your patio, is an important one.
+The choice between dry lay stone and wet-laid stone, regardless of the material you select to make up your patio, is an important one.

-Here are a few pros and cons to each method of construction to help you decide whether dry-laid stone or wet-laid stone is right for your patio project.
+Here are a few pros and cons to each method of construction to help you decide whether dry lay stone or wet laid stone is right for your patio project.

 Dry-laid stone is a method of construction where individual stones are laid on a bed of sand and gravel, and the design is held together by tightly compacted sand.